j6k4m8/coppelia/README.md

-# Copellia
+# Coppelia

-Copellia is a cross-platform Flutter client designed for Jellyfin music libraries with a macOS-first aesthetic.
+Coppelia is a cross-platform Flutter client designed for Jellyfin music libraries with a macOS-first aesthetic.
 It blends a polished, glassy UI with native Flutter rendering so the experience feels fast and at home on the desktop.

 ## Features